openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

 * :ref:`View the Matching Components in a Randomized Content Block`
 * :ref:`Edit Components in Randomized Content Blocks`
 * :ref:`Get the Latest Version of Library Content`
+* :ref:`Preview Randomized Content in Student View`
+* :ref:`View Specific Student Assigned Problems from Randomized Content Block`
+* :ref:`Adjust Grades for a Problem from a Randomized Content Block`

 .. _Enable Content Libraries: